pebakery/pebakery/README.md

 - [Windows 10 SDK](https://developer.microsoft.com/ko-kr/windows/downloads/windows-10-sdk) to build `PEBakeryLauncher.exe`
     - Requires [Microsoft C++ Build Tools 2019](https://visualstudio.microsoft.com/visual-cpp-build-tools/) or later

-If you are a contributor, we recommend using a full-featured Visual Studio for the best development experience.
+If you are a contributor, we recommend using a full-featured Visual Studio Community for the best development experience.

 - [Visual Studio 2022](https://visualstudio.microsoft.com/vs/)